Ghufayla Prayer

 Ghufayla Prayer (Arabic: صلاة الغفیلة) is a famous Nafl Salah (supererogatory prayer) which consists of two Rakats that is done between Maghrib and Isha prayers as a Mustahab (recommended) prayer.

 The word "ghufayla" is the diminutive noun of "ghaflah" (neglect) and it means small neglect.
 There are hadiths which mention this Salah as an efficient prayer in the requests of people from Allah being responded to and likewise person's sins being forgiven by Him.

 Narrations

 It is said from Ja'far al-Sadiq (the six Imam of Shia Islam) that he quoted from Muhammad al-Baqir that the Islamic prophet, Muhammad said about this recommended prayer that "say prayer in the time of neglect, although it is two Rakats, these two Rakats enter (you) in the paradise; it was asked Muhammad in a similar hadith that "when is the time of neglect?", then he answered "it is between Maghrib and Isha".
-According to another narration, Ja'far al-Sadiq quoted from the Prophet Muhammad that he said: Do not leave two Rakats of Ghufayla prayer which is between Maghrib and Isha.
+According to another narration, Ja'far al-Sadiq quoted Muhammad as saying: Do not leave two Rakats of Ghufayla prayer which is between Maghrib and Isha.